Light2Dark/git_tutorial/README.md

 # Git and Github Tutorial

-This branch is a testing branch for how you would want to work with branches in a team.
+#### This branch is a testing branch for how you would want to work with branches in a team.
 Since git pull only fetches and merges the main branch of a repository, you need more commands to pull a branch into your local repo.

+## Steps
 0. Let's say in GitHub there is a new branch created by a team member called <b>develop</b>
 1. Create a new branch in your local repo (name it anything you want)
 2. Switch to that branch